sourcegraph/about/handbook/product/prioritizing.md

 ## Prioritizing requests that impact the project roadmap

-Sometimes, we need to prioritize changes to our product on short notice, to benefit [customers](../sales/index.md#customer) or [prospects](../sales/index.md#prospect).
+Sometimes, we need to prioritize changes to our product on short notice due to new information we have.
+This change could be to benefit [customers](../sales/index.md#customer) or [prospects](../sales/index.md#prospect), or could be a stategic initiative.

 If the requested change is large enough that it would impact the planned [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#) of one or several [engineering teams](../engineering/index.md#teams), we should handle its prioritization as follows:

 1. The product manager should contact all relevant [project leads](../engineering/roles.md#project_lead), providing the following information in the form of an [RFC](../communication/rfcs/index.md):
     - Description of the desired functionality.
-    - Context on the customers or prospects that would benefit from the change, and the size of the opportunity: why is this important?
+    - Context on why is this important: the customers or prospects that would benefit from the change, the size of the opportunity, and the risks of not doing this work.
     - Desired timeline for the change: when do we need this by?
     - Desired timeline for the evaluation: how soon do we need to know whether we can deliver this?
-1. Project leads own providing a timely answer, either directly or by delegating evaluation of the request to a [software engineer](../engineering/roles.md#project_lead) on their project team.
+1. Project leads own providing a timely answer, either directly or by delegating evaluation of the request to a [software engineer](../engineering/roles.md#software-engineer) on their project team.
 If cross-team coordination is needed to evaluate the request, project leads own facilitating this coordination.
-The evaluation should be provided in the form of an [RFC](../communication/rfcs/index.md), and should include:
+The evaluation should be provided in the form of an [RFC](../communication/rfcs/index.md), or added to the original RFC provided by the product manager, and should include:
     - An estimation of the amount of work needed to implement the request.
     - If the amount of work needed spans more than one milestone, a proposed breakdown of incremental changes (for example, shipping a first functional but slow implementation in milestone N then working on performance in milestone N+1).
     - An overview of work that would get deprioritized if we chose to prioritize the request.